 Rain Check participants cannot replace any part of the public sidewalk in front of their homes through this program.
 In addition, the Rain Check program is not suitable for publicly-owned alleyways.

 When you remove concrete or asphalt that has been in place for a long time, it exposes the soil underneath.
-We recommend a follow-up treatment, but if you choose to leave the soil bare – be sure you know your soil is safe.
-Download our Lead in Soil Factsheet (English / Spanish) for more information.
+Learn more about healthy gardening in urban soils here.

 Full property assessments typically take about 1-1.5 hours, and you should plan to be present during that time.
 The assessor will talk with you and then walk around the outside of your home to see what stormwater tools could work on your property.
 After the appointment, the assessor will e-mail a completed report that recommends the appropriate stormwater tool or tools for your home.